 The coding skills gained in this course build cumulatively week-by-week, so it is important to complete and submit all assignments on time.
 Due dates are there to help you keep up with course material and ensure you receive feedback in a timely manner.

-Late work will not be accepted for preparation quizzes or application exercises, as these are designed to help you prepare for labs and homework.
+Late work will not be accepted for preparation quizzes or application exercises, as these are designed to help you prepare for the in-class labs each week.

 Labs and homework may be turned in up to 3 days late, and there will be a 5% reduction for each 24 hour period the assignment is late.
 Note that the lowest lab and homework grades will be dropped at the end of the semester.

 Labs are intended to be completed in teams, and a majority of each lab will be completed in-class on Thursdays.
-If you are unable to attend a Thursday lab session, you must submit the assignment individually, and a 15% deduction will apply.
+If you have an unexcused absence for a Thursday lab session, you must submit the assignment individually, and a 15% deduction will apply.
 The deduction will be waived for excused absences.

 Late exams will not be accepted unless specifically coordinated with the instructor in advance.